Facebook has extended their long-running bug bounty program to include data misuse by third-party application providers.

 I recently updated Synopsys’ OWASP Top 10 instructor-led training for the OWASP Top 10 2017.
 To explain the differences between the older Top 10s and the Top 10 2017, I teach that A3:2017 “Sensitive data exposure” is about regulated sensitive or private data exposure regarding humans, and A6:2017 “Security misconfiguration” is about unregulated and nonsensitive data exposure regarding system configuration or internal application state.

-More recently, I have taken on technical leadership of our managed services.
+More recently, I have taken on technical leadership of our security testing services.
 I am reviewing and modernizing every single service.
 As part of this overhaul, I will be including data misuse as a first-class security issue.
 Users expect their data to be transmitted, processed, and stored securely.
 Users expect to have clear understanding of how their data will be handled and used by collecting organizations.
 Meeting these expectations is the minimum we can do as an industry.

-Unfortunately, automated security tools and services struggle to understand what is sensitive and have no idea about data misuse, so as I come to revise each service, I am reminded of how far our industry has to go.
-We need to improve the way we build and test software, and this will be a focus for my team as we innovate our managed services over the next 12–18 months.
+Unfortunately, automated security tools and services struggle to understand what data is sensitive and have no idea about data misuse, so as I come to revise each service, I am reminded of how far our industry has to go.
+We need to improve the way we build and test software, and this will be a focus for my team as we innovate our security testing services over the next 12–18 months.
 In the meantime, data misuse testing will be included in every offering that has a manual testing component.

 I encourage all organizations to insist their security teams and security partners do the same.
 Users demand nothing less, and as one popular social network is finding out, mishandling personal data comes at an extreme cost—not only in financial damages and shareholder value but also in trust.